sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 ^^^^^

 :Message: Failed to switch user context to %(username)s.
 Make sure the server is started as an root or administration account.
-:Groups: failure, session, failure-high, operational
+:Groups: operational, session, failure, failure-high
 :From version: 1.6.0
 :To version: 3.3.0
 :Description: None